GGGalang/GGGalang.github.io/PleaseReadMeDearSir.txt

 don't allow styles to be applied.
 If I want to make this good idea a reality, I need to do more research, maybe use a few libraries, who knows.

 There are more ideas in store for the future of this website, but for now, this is what we have.
 Cheers!

+CURRENT PROBLEMS:
+- When index/home banner changes images, it of course calls for the change image function.
+This takes up a thread.
+So whenever the image banner changes images and AT THE SAME TIME the user will try to click on the sidebar menu button, the button won't respond.
+This is again, due to the thread being taken up by the slideshow function.
+Optimizations will be done next version.
+As for the problem itself, it resolves on its own after the slideshow function pauses for the current picture.